delawaremathguy/ShoppingList/README.md

 However, be warned:

-* the project source can change -- this is an ongoing project for me to get more familiar with certain details of SwiftUI;
+* the project source may change -- this is an ongoing project for me to get more familiar with certain details of SwiftUI, *although I am almost at the end of the public development cycle on this app*;  and
-* there may be errors in the code, or some areas of the code might need help with regard to best practices; and
+* there may be errors in the code, or some areas of the code might need help with regard to best practices.

-* nevertheless, this seems reasonably stable and does pretty much work as I suggest as of today (I really do use it myself when I go shopping).
+Nevertheless, this project seems reasonably stable and does pretty much work as I suggest as of today (I used it just today at the grocery store and I am now starting to like it a lot).

 Feel free to use this as is, to develop further,  to completely ignore, or even just to inspect and then send me a note to tell me I am doing this all wrong.

 ## Last Update of Note

-My Last Update of note was **August 13, 2020**, when these were some of the recent changes I made.
+My Last Update of note was **August 14, 2020**, when these were some of the recent changes I made.

-* Added a quick change in the shopping list between a single-section display and a multi-section display (tap left-most icon in navigation bar).
+* Combined the two versions of code for a shopping list view (single-section or multi-sectioned) into a single View and made the choice of which view to use an easy selection by tapping the NavigationBar's leading button.

 * Changed the use of color in the shopping list and purchased list -- no longer a background color, but just a color bar at the left of the item.  it looks a lot cleaner to my eye; but you can swap out the six or eight lines of code I added for this if you like the previous display.